Thomas-Reents/InvoiceManagerApp/README.md

 ## Getting Started

-To use this application you will have to clone the resiptory locally and run it in Microsoft Visual Studio.
-This application uses an Azure SQL database.
+To demo this application visit https://myinvoicemanager.azurewebsites.net/

-For demoing purposes, a manager account and an admin account are seeded in the application.
+A manager account and an admin account are seeded in the application.
 Their usernames and passwords are as follows:

 Manager